okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 ### Enable Trusted Origins

 Reduce possible attack vectors by defining Trusted Origins, which are the websites allowed to access the Okta API for your app integration.
 Cross-Origin Resource Sharing (CORS) enables JavaScript requests using `XMLHttpRequest` with the Okta session cookie.
-For information on enabling CORS, see [Grant cross-origin access to websites](/docs/guides/enable-cors/main/#grant-cross-origin-access-to-websites).
+See [Grant cross-origin access to websites](/docs/guides/enable-cors/main/#grant-cross-origin-access-to-websites).

 >**Note:** To reduce risk, only grant access to the Okta API to specific websites (origins) that you both control and trust.